codeandwork/courses/courses/java/linearDataStructures.md

 ## Learning objectives
 * Define the linear data structure
 * Learn the characteristics of the linear data structures
-* Learn when to use them, according to your needs
+* Learn when and how to use them, according to your needs

 ## Linear data structures
-* Data structure whose element(objects) are ordered in a way so that:
+* Data structure whose element(objects) are sequential and ordered in a way so that:
  * there is only one *first element* and has only one *next element*,
  * there is only one *last element* and has only one *previous element*, while
  * all other elements have a *next* and a *previous* element